mdmoeller/6120_tasks/06/llvm-pass-block-profiler/README.md

 exits.

-I have included a program I wrote some years ago with functions to play 2048 (https://play2048.co) using various strategies.
-It used in the example below.
-The example depends on ncurses.
-I have also included a file, ex/out.txt, the output of the following example.
+I have included a program I wrote some years ago with functions to play 2048 (https://play2048.co) using various strategies, which is used in the example below. (sadly the program depends on ncurses).
+I have also included a file, ex/out.txt, the output of the example.

 Build the pass: